India hit by national strike over economic reforms

 The measures, part of a package of economic reforms aimed at boosting a sharply slowing economy, have triggered a political firestorm.
 Prime Minister Manmohan Singh's biggest ally, the Trinamool Congress party, said it would pull out of the coalition on Friday unless the reforms were reversed, raising the risk of an early election.

-The Confederation of Indian Industry CII.L urged Singh not to yield to the pressure, saying the reforms, long demanded by Indian business leaders, were crucial for economic growth.
+The Confederation of Indian Industry (CII) urged Singh not to yield to the pressure, saying the reforms, long demanded by Indian business leaders, were crucial for economic growth.

 "Good economics seldom makes for good politics," it said.